elucian/bee/syntax/keywords.md

 ### Definition statements

-Next statements are used to declare or create a module member.
+Next statements are used to declare new elements in a component.

 | Keyword  | Purpose
 |----------|-------------------------------------------------------------------
+| driver   | Declare the application lead component
+| aspect   | Declare one application component
+| module   | Declare one reusable component
-| load     | Load library or aspect
+| load     | Load module or aspect in a component
-| alias    | Suppress scope qualifier for external elements from a library or module
+| alias    | Suppress scope qualifier for elements of loaded components
-| type     | Declare data super-type or sub-type
+| type     | Declare data super-type or sub-type in a component
 | make     | Create a new variable or multiple variables
 | rule     | Create a new rule or _prototype_
 | clone    | Create a new rule from a _prototype_